ay-lab/dcHiC/README.md

 If you want to cite our tool, please cite our [preprint](https://www.biorxiv.org/content/10.1101/2021.02.02.429297v1).
 Please note that this paper describes the first iteration of dcHiC, from which there have been fairly significant methodology changes.

 See web-hosted visualization examples of case scenarios in the paper [here](https://ay-lab.github.io/dcHiC).
+Updated examples for the newer version are forthcoming.

 ## Installation